Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - **Creating a NSG group separately and then associating it with a virtual network**
     - Go to all resources and search for a network security group
-    - Create a network security group with basic information
+    - Create a network security group with basic information - Subscription, resource group, name, region
     - Then go to that NSG resource that you just created and then under settings select subnets
     - Click `+ Associate` tab in the subnet
     - This will allow you to select a pre-existing virtual network from a list